 By the end, the spinning process has produced hollow fibre membranes less than half of a millimeter in diameter, which can ultimately be fitted into stainless steel modules.
 The roughly 1.3-meterlong SEPURAN® N2 membrane module contains tens of thousands of these tiny pipes, which have been bundled and embedded in their own specially developed resin.
 Depending on the application and the size of the plant, any number of these modules can be connected with each other.

 Costs for operation and maintenance are also low with SEPURAN® N2.
 Another advantage is that the SEPURAN® N2 membrane module can be easily connected to existing compressed-air systems, which enables on-site production of the inert gas at low investment cost.
 With its modular design, the process offers high flexibility, and the plant can be started and shut down at short intervals.
 This is why membrane systems are ideal for combining with existing cryogenic air compressors or pressure-swing adsorption systems, to cover peaks in demand or expand load limits.

 Reduced investment and operating costs enable more cost-effective production of nitrogen—and not just when compared to other membrane systems.
 SEPURAN® N2 technology is a particularly Attractive alternative to pressure-swing adsorption systems or supply by truck or cylinder rack when nitrogen purities lower than 98 percent are sufficient.

-At Evonik, the value-added chain for Membrane modules extends from production of the monomers and polymers, through manufacture of the hollow fibers, to fabrication of the complete modules.
-Adaptations can be made, therefore, at every key point—on the molecular design of the chemical building blocks, the modification of the individual fibers, and on their embedding in the stainless steel elements.
+At Evonik, the value-added chain for Membrane modules extends from production of the monomers and polymers, through manufacture of the hollow fibres, to fabrication of the complete modules.
+Adaptations can be made, therefore, at every key point—on the molecular design of the chemical building blocks, the modification of the individual fibres, and on their embedding in the stainless steel elements.
 The result can be unprecedented module performance.